Firearms unit: History

 The Metropolitan Police was formed on 29 September 1829, with the passing of the Metropolitan Police Act.
 The officers of the 'new police' were unarmed to counter fears of a paramilitary organisation.
-Despite this, Home Secretary Sir Robert Peel gave the Commissioner authorisation to purchase fifty flintlock pocket pistols for use in exceptional circumstances.
+Despite this, Home Secretary Sir Robert Peel gave the commissioner authorisation to purchase fifty flintlock pocket pistols for use in exceptional circumstances.
 As time progressed, the flintlocks were decommissioned, being superseded by early revolvers.
 During the 1880s, burglary (or "house breaking" as it was then called) was a common problem for police.
 "House breakers" often carried firearms, due to the law of the day permitting members of the public to own firearms.
-After a series of fatal shootings of officers on the outer divisions of the Metropolis, and after much press coverage debating whether the service should be routinely armed, the Commissioner applied to the Home Secretary for authorisation to allow officers on the outer districts to carry a revolver if they wished to at night.
+After a series of fatal shootings of officers on the outer divisions of the Metropolis, and after much press coverage debating whether the service should be routinely armed, the commissioner applied to the Home Secretary for authorisation to allow officers on the outer districts to carry a revolver if they wished to at night.
 A revolver could only be issued if, in the opinion of the senior officer, the officer could be trusted to use it safely and with discretion.
 From then on, all officers who felt the need to be armed, could be so.
 The practice lasted until 1936, although the vast majority of the system was phased out by the end of the 19th century.

 During the late 19th century, revolvers were issued to divisional police stations.
 The number of revolvers stored at the station depended on its size, and geographical location.
 In the Metropolitan Police the issue of firearms to stations was standardised with; ten pistols with 320 rounds of ammunition issued to divisional stations, six pistols with 192 rounds per sub-divisional station, and three pistols with 96 rounds to each section station.
 The firearms were kept in a locked box, with rules of their use attached to the front of it.
-The key to the box was held by a senior officer, and their permission had to be sought before the box could be opened.
-Rules of their use dictated that if the revolvers were to be issued, the names of the officers who they were allocated to be recorded, and they be checked of their condition and loaded by the Section Sergeant when the officers paraded for duty.
+The key to the box was held by a senior officer, whose permission had to be sought before the box could be opened.
+Rules of their use dictated that if the revolvers were to be issued, the names of the officers who they were allocated to be recorded, and they be checked of their condition and loaded by the section sergeant when the officers paraded for duty.